WP-Mix

 http://example.com/wp-content/plugins/simple-ajax-chat/css/sac.css

-Again, the best way to see how these snippets work is to copy/paste them into your WordPress plugin or PHP script (depending on the snippet), and then check the results.
+Again, the best way to see how these snippets work is to copy/paste them into your WordPress plugin or PHP script (depending on the snippet), and then play around and check the results.

 Also check out this useful post at the WP Codex.